View Cancer Clinical Trials

 Randomized Phase II Trial of Individualized Adaptive Radiotherapy Using During-Treatment FDG-PET/CT and Modern Technology in Locally Advanced Non-Small Cell Lung Cancer (NSCLC)

-- RTOG: To determine whether tumor dose can be escalated to improve the LRPF rate at 2 years when an individualized adaptive radiation treatment (RT) plan is applied by the use of a FDG-PET/CT scan acquired at 40-46 Gy initial dose of RT in patients with inoperable or unresectable stage III NSCLC;
+- RTOG: To determine whether tumor dose can be escalated to improve the LRPF rate at 2 years when an individualized adaptive radiation treatment (RT) plan is applied by the use of a FDG-PET/CT scan acquired during the course of fractionated RT in patients with inoperable or unresectable stage III NSCLC;

 - Patients must have FDG-avid (maximum SUV ≥ 4.0) (from PET scan of any date, any scanner) and histologically or cytologically proven non-small cell lung cancer.